 With that being said, as an adult, applesauce is still a favorite treat of mine, too.
 It’s got loads of natural sweetness that satisfy my sweet tooth, but it’s still a pretty guilt-free snack.

 On top of everything else, this recipe is very budget-friendly!
 At the store, you’ll only need to grab apples for this recipe.
 Chances are, you already have most of if not all of that in your kitchen right now.
-This is a simple tried and true recipe that always yields the most incredible results.
 It all comes together in just under an hour with super easy to follow steps, so let’s make some seriously good applesauce!

 - Sweet Apples – Use sweet, juicy apples like Gala, Fuji, Honeycrisp, Pink Lady, or Sweetie.
 The rule of thumb is that you don’t want the apples to have any sour or tart flavor.